rheijuan/Story/Story.md

 Once upon a time, in the software development firm,

 there was a programmer named Steve.
 He was happy at his job.
+AAAAA

 # Chapter 2: The Project